» Resource Discovery

 core- Discovers compute, block storage, and networking resources within the specified compartment

-database- Discovers database and autonomous database resources within the specified compartment
+database- Discovers database resources within the specified compartment

 load_balancer- Discovers load balancer resources within the specified compartment